pakkj/pakkj.github.io/_posts/2019-11-20-renew-kanisius-org-websiteed.md

 - github
 ---

  This our new website for [kanisius.org](https://kanisius.org) (by [Alumni Kanisius](https://github.com/pakkj)).
-It an open source project so please help us make the website better.
+Its an open source project, so please help us make the website better.
 All the source is available on our github, so for those of you who would like make some changes or just wanna post some news.
 Please do so by creating a pull request.

  regards,
- Richard Tirtadji
+ Webmaster